MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/README.md

 (gdb)
 ```

-Now we have updated our gecko witha new first main bootloader.
+Now we have updated our gecko witha a new first and main bootloader.

 ## App flashing: